 Rose Hot Chocolate

-- 2 tsp sugar I used dark muscovado sugar
+- 2 teaspoon sugar I used dark muscovado sugar

-- 4 tbsp plant milk I used oat milk
+- 4 tablespoon plant milk I used oat milk

 - Combine cocoa and sugar in a mug.

-- Stir well, then slowly add 2 tbsp of milk for each portion you're making.
+- Stir well, then slowly add 2 tablespoon of milk for each portion you're making.
 Grab a small fork or whisk and stir vigorously to create a smooth paste.

 - Pour the remaining milk over your paste.
 Mix well using a fork or a spoon.